-My mom learned to manage a computer when she was 69 and she uses it to communicate with her children and grandchildren all over the world.
+My mom learned to manage a computer when she was 69.
+She uses it to communicate with her children and grandchildren all over the world.
 Most of her friends her age and some even quite a bit younger think she’s a wiz.
-I have lots of clients of all ages who have learned, little by little to use their computer, just so they can communicate better with their family in other cities and even other countries.
-I learned when I was 18 years old and I am still learning every day because software is getting better and easier to handle all the time.
+I have lots of clients of all ages who have learned, little by little to use their computer.
+Just so they can communicate better with their family in other cities and even other countries.
+I learned when I was 18 years old and I am still learning every day because the software is getting better and easier to handle all the time.

 The weird thing is that those who do have a computer are told by their kids to stay the hell off Facebook and other social networks.
 Who knows what they’re hiding.

-We all have internet in Costa Rica now, even on our phones, which was unthinkable even when we moved from a beeper to a cell phone.
-Kids don’t talk to each other anymore; they send each other text messages.
+We all have internet in Costa Rica now, even on our phones.
+That was unthinkable even when we moved from a beeper to a cell phone.
+Kids don’t talk to each other anymore; they send text messages and Whatsapp.

 My wife and I send each other emails, so we won’t forget about certain things.
 I know people who communicate with their family on Facebook.
 A year ago, my webmaster told me to open an account on Facebook, because that was going to be the future for my business.
 Like I got nothing better to do than be on Facebook.

-You'd be surprised how many foreigners who live in Costa Rica are on Facebook and use it to communicate with their family.
-Today, every Costa Rica blog and every newsletter I write goes automatically to Facebook, Twitter, LinkedIn and many other Social Network pages that people use in Costa Rica.
-When one of our real estate agents uploads a new property for sale in Costa Rica on the website it goes to Facebook, Twitter and others.
+You’d be surprised how many foreigners who live in Costa Rica are on Facebook.
+They mostly use it to communicate with their family.
+Today, every Costa Rica blog and every newsletter I write goes automatically to Facebook, Twitter, LinkedIn, and many other Social Network pages.
 It’s unbelievable how fast this goes.
 What’s next?

 Enjoy this video, I’m sure you’ll all enjoy this satire of a mom trying to use Facebook:

-What is definitely a fact is that in today’s world you don’t have to be afraid you miss the kids and you won’t see the grandkids grow up.
-The internet allows us to communicate so much easier and moving to Costa Rica has become a doable goal for those who are willing to adjust to a new environment.
+In today’s world, you don’t have to be afraid you miss the kids and not seeing the grandkids grow up.
+The internet allows us to communicate so much easier.
+Now even moving to Costa Rica has become a doable goal for those who are willing to adjust to a new environment.

 I would love to have any of you readers of this Costa Rica blog leave us a question or a comment so maybe those who are new to relocate to beautiful Costa Rica can learn something from us.